SteveBarnett/Remixing/_thinking/pragmatism-by-william-james.md

 - our principle of **practical results**
 - When we look at what has actually come, the conditions must always appear perfectly designed to ensure it.
 - We can always say, therefore, in any conceivable world, of any conceivable character, that the whole cosmic machinery MAY have been designed to produce it.

+### Lecture—IV.
+The One and the Many

+- practical value
+- The great point is to notice that the oneness and the manyness are absolutely co-ordinate here.
+Neither is primordial or more essential or excellent than the other.
+- The world is one just so far as its parts hang together by any definite connexion.
+It is many just so far as any definite connexion fails to obtain.
+And finally it is growing more and more unified by those systems of connexion at least which human energy keeps framing as time goes on.
+- pragmatism tends to UNSTIFFEN all our theories.
+- the common-sense world, in which we find things partly joined and partly disjoined.

+### Lecture—V. Pragmatism and Common Sense

+- it happens relatively seldom that the new fact is added RAW.
+More usually it is embedded cooked, as one might say, or stewed down in the sauce of the old.
+- New truths thus are resultants of new experiences and of old truths combined and mutually modifying one another.
+- On a map I can distinctly see the relation of London, Constantinople, and Pekin to the place where I am; in reality I utterly fail to FEEL the facts which the map symbolizes.
+The directions and distances are vague, confused and mixed.
+Cosmic space and cosmic time, so far from being the intuitions that Kant said they were, are constructions as patently artificial as any that science can show.
+- it is only the smallest part of his experience’s flux that anyone actually does straighten out by applying to it these conceptual instruments
+- Common sense is BETTER for one sphere of life, science for another, philosophic criticism for a third; but whether either be TRUER absolutely, Heaven only knows.
+- Profusion, not economy, may after all be reality’s key-note.
+- The whole notion of truth, which naturally and without reflexion we assume to mean the simple duplication by the mind of a ready-made and given reality, proves hard to understand clearly.
+- the pragmatistic view that all our theories are INSTRUMENTAL, are mental modes of ADAPTATION to reality, rather than revelations or gnostic answers to some divinely instituted world-enigma?

+### Lecture—VI.
+Pragmatism’s Conception of Truth

+- What, in short, is the truth’s cash-value in experiential terms?
+- The truth of an idea is not a stagnant property inherent in it.
+Truth HAPPENS to an idea.
+It BECOMES true, is MADE true by events.
+- True is the name for whatever idea starts the verification-process, useful is the name for its completed function in experience.
+- We must find a theory that will WORK; and that means something extremely difficult; for our theory must mediate between all previous truths and certain new experiences.
+It must derange common sense and previous belief as little as possible, and it must lead to some sensible terminus or other that can be verified exactly.
+To ‘work’ means both these things; and the squeeze is so tight that there is little loose play for any hypothesis.
+- Truth is MADE, just as health, wealth and strength are made, in the course of experience.
+- It is quite evident that our obligation to acknowledge truth, so far from being unconditional, is tremendously conditioned.
+Truth with a big T, and in the singular, claims abstractly to be recognized, of course; but concrete truths in the plural need be recognized only when their recognition is expedient.
+A truth must always be preferred to a falsehood when both relate to the situation; but when neither does, truth is as little of a duty as falsehood.
+- With this admission that there are conditions that limit the application of the abstract imperative, THE PRAGMATISTIC TREATMENT OF TRUTH SWEEPS BACK UPON US IN ITS FULNESS